Blorum/blorum-docs/permissions.md

 ```

-Take a possible limitation-permission of a untrusted user as another example
+Take a possible limitation-permission of an untrusted user as another example
 **This is a limitive role**
 ```
 {